The True History of “The Rule of Thirds”

 The position of the center of interest is of considerable importance.
 In general, the geometrical center is the poorest place.
 However, in some pictures, particularly those of a religious nature, the geometrical center is the most pleasing because it lends itself to formal arrangement.
 In most pictures, the region about any one of the four points indicated [the cross spots] is the best location for the center of interest.
 This might be called the rule of thirds, since these points are one-third the height of the picture up from the bottom or down from the top, and one-third the length of the picture in from the sides.
 When in doubt, it is a greater fault to place the center of interest too close to the edge of the picture than too near the center. [emphasis added]

-From 1869 to 1942, in every case, this compositional tip was the same: that a subject can be stronger when moved out of the center and toward (but not too near) the edge — what I’d call the actual rule.
+From 1869 to 1942 this compositional tip was the same: that a subject could be stronger when moved out of the center and toward (but not too near) the edge — what I’d call the actual rule.
 It’s a strange instruction, because it’s frequently pointed out that subject can be okay in either position, sometimes.
 At best you’d call it a tip.

-Of course every photographer, trained or not, would find this reasonable advice to the beginner — composition involves moving the frame around a scene, and leaving a point of interest in the center can be dull and obvious.
+Of course this reasonable advice to the beginner — composition involves moving the frame around a scene, and leaving a point of interest in the center can be dull and obvious.
 It’s easy to see both what the authors intended, and how it could easily be misconstrued.
 Regardless, even by 1942, as modernism was in full force, these formal ideas were minor aspects of teaching photography.

 A Lone Voice in the Darkness